BossLadyZ/BossLadyZ/README.md

 ## 👋 Hi, I’m Azeezat, a Data Analyst
 <!-- ![Docker](https://img.shields.io/badge/-Docker-fff?&logo=Docker) -->
 I am a Junior Data Analyst with a passion for data and problem-solving.
-Eager to apply my academic foundations and hands-on experience in
+I am eager to apply my academic foundations and hands-on experience in
 ## Python, SQL, Tableau and Excel
 to contribute valuable insights for informed decision-making.